b4lisong/nix-config-old/README.md

 > [!NOTE]
 > If you needed to rename `/etc/nix/nix.conf` to `/etc/nix/nix.conf.before-nix-darwin`, the first build command needs to be:
 >
-> `nix --extra-experimental-features nix-command --extra-experimental-features flakes run .#build-switch`
+> `nix --extra-experimental-features 'nix-command flakes' run .#build-switch`